garado/garado.github.io/content/about.md

 Hello there!

 I’m Alexis, a recent graduate of UC Santa Cruz with a B.S. in Computer Engineering.
-I’m passionate about Linux (Arch btw), embedded systems, computer architecture, and robotics, and I'm at my best when there's an interesting problem to solve or when I'm learning cool new things.
-I’m currently searching for a full-time role in embedded software development.
+I like figuring out how things work, solving problems, and above all, learning as much as I can.
+I’m passionate about Linux (Arch btw), embedded systems, and computer architecture, and I'll be working as an embedded firmware engineer at [Supernal](https://supernal.aero/) starting in November.

 In my free time, I’m probably playing guitar, messing with a microcontroller, or (most likely) spending way too much time tinkering with my AwesomeWM config.